 Can the child follow 1-step instructions both from teachers and from peers?
 A child’s day is filled with instructions such as, “Go get your coat”, “Come sit down”, “Get a book” and so many more.
 Being able to follow these quickly and without negative behaviour is a major pre-requisite to school.
 If the child is not able to do this, teaching it in a discrete trial setting would be more beneficial.

 Kids entering preschool need to have an understanding of “first I do (something you ask), then I get (something I want)”.
 This is a basic contingency that some children need to be trained on.
 When children are being potty trained, they learn “first I pee in the potty, then I get a sticker”.
 Later on in preschool, it can look more like “first I need to clean up, then I can have snack”.
 Without this basic foundation, getting the child to comply with requests at preschool will be very difficult.
+The first/then contingency is imperative for school readiness.

 - Sit and be on task for short periods of time